gstaaij/dactylichexameter/README.md

 # Dactylic Hexameter (Working Title)

-This is (currently still WIP) program/library to scan Latin verses according to the dactylic hexameter.
+This is a (currently still WIP) program/library to scan Latin verses according to the dactylic hexameter.

 ## Compilation